Deering, North Dakota

 When torrential downpours kept the Mogard family from even putting crops in the ground, crop insurance ensured their operation would have another chance to plant and prosper.

 In the spring of 2011, there was a dark cloud hanging above the Mogard family farm.
-As he watched the rain come down and the season’s planting window close, Jason Mogard faced the realization no farmer wants: he wouldn’t be harvesting a crop this season.
+As Jason Mogard watched the rain come down and the season’s planting window close, he faced the realization no farmer wants: he wouldn’t be harvesting a crop this season.

 The land Jason watched turn to mud had been purchased by his grandfather in 1941, shortly before heading off to fight in World War II.
 Jason’s father had grown up in a house that still stands on that farmstead three miles north of Deering, North Dakota.
 After his grandparents moved to Minot, Jason had made his life there with his wife, Donelle, and their three daughters.